mohitchandel/invoice-generator/README.md

 ## Invoice Generator

-This is a React component for generating invoices.
+This is a app for generating invoices.
 It allows users to input sender details, customer details, invoice details, invoice items, payout details, and additional notes to generate a PDF invoice.

 ### Features